WCSCourses/NGS_Bio_Africa/Modules/Module_7_RNA_Seq_Human/practical/README.md

 <ol>
     <li> <b>Get your per million scaling factor</b> <br> Count up the total number of reads which have been assigned (mapped) in the sample.
 Divide this number by 1,000,000 (1 million) to get your per million scaling factor (N).
 	<li> <b>Normalise for sequencing depth</b> <br> Divide the number of reads which have been assigned to the gene or transcript (C) by the per million scaling factor you calculated in step 1.
 This will give you your reads per million (RPM).
-	<li> <b>Get your per kilobase scaling factor</b> <br> Divide the total length of the exons in your transcript or gene in base pairs by 1,000 (1 thou- sand) to get your per kilobase scaling factor (L).
+	<li> <b>Get your per kilobase scaling factor</b> <br> Divide the total length of the exons in your transcript or gene in base pairs by 1,000 (1 thousand) to get your per kilobase scaling factor (L).
-	<li> <b>Normalise for length</b> <br> Divide your RPM value from step 2 by your per kilobase scaling factor (length of the gene/- transcript in kilobases) from step 3.
+	<li> <b>Normalise for length</b> <br> Divide your RPM value from step 2 by your per kilobase scaling factor (length of the gene/transcript in kilobases) from step 3.
 This will give you your reads per kilobase per million or RPKM.
 </ol>

 This can be simplified into the following equation: